GuardianRG/erebus/README.md

 reverse engineering for linux

 #### short build guide
+As libraries you need gtk.
+To build this project you need the headerfiles for gtkmm.

 You need make,cmake

 If you have the packages installed, navigate to the directory where you want to build erebus and type: